GrandComicsDatabase/gcd-django-docker/README.md

 After cloning this repo into a directory, follow these steps:

 1. build images - `docker-compose build`
-1. start services in detached mode, or not use -d to see the logs - `docker-compose up -d`
+1. start services, or use -d in detached mode to see the logs - `docker-compose up`
 1. run migrations - `docker-compose run web /usr/local/bin/python gcd-django/manage.py migrate`

+On the first run the mysql-setup needs time, it needs to finish to have the db present before you can run migrate.
+The migrate also takes quite some minutes.

 This will result in a running website without any data.
+You can check the names of your containers with `docker-compose images`.

 To import data, login to the GCD and download a (current) dump from https://www.comics.org/download/.

 After unzipping the dump, run the following with the name of the 'current_dump':
 `docker exec -i gcd-django-docker_db_1 mysql -u gcd-django my-gcd-db -p'db-gcd' < 'current_dump'`

 To view the website, access http://0.0.0.0:8000/.